willwade/PPM-API/README.md

 # PPM Prediction API

-This repository contains a **Prediction by Partial Matching (PPM)** API that provides language modeling and text predictions.
-The API supports character-level, word-level, and sentence-level predictions, with default training data or user-provided text.
+A text prediction API using Prediction by Partial Matching (PPM).
+Train on any text to create personalized predictions, or use the default English training text.

 ## Features

-- Train a PPM model with user-provided text via URL or default training data.
+- Train on any text of your choice
+- Session-based models for individual customization
-- Predict the next characters, words, or sentences with probabilities and perplexity.
+- Predict at letter, word, or sentence level
-- Interactive API documentation available via Swagger.
-- Default integration with datasets like Alice in Wonderland, AAC-like phrases, and filtered dialogue datasets.
+- Falls back to default English training if no custom training provided

-## Getting Started
+## Setup

 ### Prerequisites

-Ensure you have the following installed:

-- **Node.js** (16.x or later)
-- **npm** (7.x or later)
-- **Python** (3.7 or later) with `pip`
-- Internet access for fetching datasets
+- Node.js (>=20.0.0)
+- npm (>=9.0.0)

 ### Installation